BarRaider/streamdeck-worldtime/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+## New in v1.9
+- Added an option to show the time with seconds

 ## New in v1.8
 - Built-In time zone calculation.
 Removes the need for an external API. "`Server Error`" issues should now be resolved.